 “Dare to Lead” by Dr. Brene Brown sorts through the complexity of trusting others.
 She breaks in down in a really simple story that I’ll share here because its THAT GOOD!

 Story of Brene’s daughter

-Brene’s daughter had a really hurtful day at school.
+Brene’s daughter had a really hurtful experience that day at school.
 She came home in tears because she told someone a secret and the secret got around the whole class, who was laughing.
 Her teacher demonstrated that it was a very poor decision that the class made fun of her daughter and the teacher took half of the marbles out of the marble jar.
 (The marble jar is a key piece of the story.
 This is a reward system the teacher used to teach the class about good and poor decisions.
-When good decisions are made, the class gets marbles put in the jar.
-When bad decisions are made, marbles are taken out.
-When the jar gets full, a larger reward is given.)
+When good decisions are made, the class gets marbles put in the jar, and when bad decisions are made, marbles are taken out.
+Once the jar gets full, a larger reward is given.)

 “We trust the people who have earned marbles over time in our life.
 Whenever someone supports you, or is kind to you, or sticks up for you, or honors what you share with them as private, you put marbles in the jar.
 When people are mean, or disrespectful, or share your secrets, marbles come out.
 We look for the people who, over time, put marbles in, and in, and in, until you look up one day and they’re holding a full jar.
 Those are the folks you can tell your secrets to.
 Those are the folks you trust with information that’s important to you.”

 In a nutshell, she says “Trust is the stacking and layering of small moments and reciprocal vulnerability over time.
 Trust and vulnerability grow together, and to betray one is to destroy both.”
 Her description of trust is wonderfully clear and simple, yet in real life gets complex and messy.

 My own application